 Can I clean brass, copper and aluminum with EVAPO-RUST®?

 No, it will not clean or damage any of these metals.
 It will not harm rubber, plastic, clothing or glass either.

 How do I dispose of the spent solution?

 When EVAPO-RUST® is spent, only the iron content of the solution will dictate how it can be disposed of.
 In most cases it can be dumped into the city sewer.

 How long will Evapo-Rust® last, and how many times can it be re-used?

 Evapo-Rust has an indefinite shelf life.

 The product can be re-used until its effectiveness starts to wear off.
-In general, one gallon of Evapo-Rust® will remove 1/2 pound of pure dry rust, which equates to approximately 300 pounds of moderately rusted steel.
+In general, one gallon of Evapo-Rust® will remove 1/2 pound of pure dry rust.
 Since rust is 1/17th the weight of iron, the workload is quite substantial.

 In terms of a degradation curve, Evapo-Rust® has a specific gravity of 1.042 when the solution is fresh.
 After repeated uses, the solution will darken and start to lose its effectiveness.
 Once the solution reaches a specific gravity of 1.08, the solution will no longer be effective and should be replaced.